mobiusml/aana_sdk/docs/index.md

 ## Configuration
 - [Settings](pages/settings.md): Documentation on the available settings and configuration options for the project.

-## Best Practices
-- [Code Standards](pages/code_standards.md): Learn about our coding standards and best practices for contributing to the project.

 ## Development
 - [Development Guide](pages/development.md): A guide for developers working on the project, including code structure, dev container setup, and database management.
 - [Testing](pages/testing.md): This document covers the testing procedures and guidelines for our project.
 - [Deployment Test Cache](pages/deployment_test_cache.md): Information on how deployment test caching works and its configuration.
+- [Code Standards](pages/code_standards.md): Learn about our coding standards and best practices for contributing to the project.

 ## Getting Started